 The Children of Israel Dance for their Portable Homeland

-Whacky?
+Wacky?
 Undoubtedly.
 Impossible?
 Probably.
 Yet this, more or less, is what Jews do at this time of the year, on the festival — we celebrated it yesterday — called Simchat Torah, literally “rejoicing in the law.”
-We take the scrolls of the Torah (the Law) from the holy ark and dance round the synagogue, singing love songs to God for His gift, His holy words.
-If you want to see the majesty and dignity of the law, go to an English court.
+We take the scrolls of the Torah (the Law) from the holy ark and dance around the synagogue, singing love songs to God for His gift, His holy words.
+So if you want to see the majesty and dignity of the law, go to an English court.
 But if you want to see the joy and exuberance of the law, go to a synagogue on Simchat Torah.

 A Torah scroll is the nearest thing Judaism has to a holy object.
 Still written today as it was thousands of years ago — on parchment, using a quill, by a master-scribe — it is our most cherished possession.
 We stand in its presence as if it were a king.
 We dance with it as if it were a bride.
 We kiss it as if it were a friend.
 If, God forbid, one is damaged beyond repair, we mourn it as if it were a member of the family.

-The Koran calls Jews a “people of the book”, but this is an understatement.
-We are a people only because of the book.
+The Quran calls Jews “A People of the Book”, but this is an understatement.
+We are a People only because of the Book.
 It is our constitution as a holy nation under the sovereignty of God.
 It is God’s love letter to the children of Israel.
 We study it incessantly.
 We read it in the synagogue each week, completing it in a year.
 During the long centuries of Jewish exile, it was our ancestors’ memory of the past and hope for the future.
-It was, said the German poet Heinrich Heine, the “portable homeland” of the Jew.
+It was, said the German poet Heinrich Heine, the “portable homeland” of the Jew (Confessions, p.
+57).

 Some Christians have found it hard to understand the Jewish love of law.
 To them it sometimes seems like an obsession with detail, the “letter” rather than the “spirit”.
 To us, though, it represents the idea that there is no facet of life that cannot be sanctified and turned into the service of God: eating, drinking, relationships, the workplace, the economy and our welfare system.
 God belongs to society as well as to the inwardness of the soul.
 Which is why we need law as well as love.